- Job type: Volunteer role

 Volunteer time required

-We are ideally looking for people who can work a minimum of two days a week as this ensures sufficient time to prepare, deliver and close cases with a minimum of six months commitment.
-However, we know that people have different circumstances so this is not a rigid requirement.
-As long as a volunteer can commit sufficient time to preparing and delivering a case we can often make this work.
+We are ideally looking for people who can work at least one day a week as this ensures sufficient time to prepare, deliver and close cases with a minimum of three months commitment.

 What can you expect from us?